bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 validate a base schema as a JSON document, and expand and interpret it as a JSON-LD document.

-Currently overlays specify metadata or processing rules using normalized attribute names.
-To support overlay-based processing of nested data (such as FHIR objects), selecting attributes of the base schema by name (key) is not sufficient.
-This RFC suggests supporting other established ways of selecting attributes, such as JONPath, XPath, FHIRPath, etc.
+Existing OCA overlays specify metadata or processing rules using normalized attribute names.
+To support overlay-based processing of nested data (such as FHIR objects), this RFC suggests supporting other established ways of selecting attributes, such as JONPath, XPath, FHIRPath, by using JSON-LD documents and multiple contexts for overlays.

 ## Tutorial